opf/openproject/docs/development/data-flow/README.md

 The external web server acts as a proxy/reverse-proxy for the OpenProject Puma application server, relaying requests for it to handle and respond.
 In the course of the request, access to external services such as the PostgreSQL database, a caching server, or attached storages might be performed.
 In case of S3-compatible object storage set ups, OpenProject performs calls to the object storage to put or request files from it.
 Likewise, for network-attached storages linked into the application, underlying network requests are performed.
 These are out of scope for this evaluation, as they are provided and maintained by the operator of the system.

 In the course of using the application, background tasks are enqueued in the database such as outgoing emails, cleanup tasks, or notification processing.
 These tasks are performed in a separate process, the background worker queue.
 This process accesses the same services as the application server process to access or modify data.
-It might connect to external integrations such as a Nextcloud instance to set up file sharings depending on actions performed by the users.
+It might connect to external integrations such as a [Nextcloud](../user-guide/nextcloud-integration/) instance to set up file sharings depending on actions performed by the users.

 **Exemplary request flow**

 - **User request**: An end-user sends an HTTPS request to the load balancer or proxying server.
 - **Load balancer**: The external load balancer or proxying server receives the request, terminates TLS, and forwards the HTTP request to the Puma application server.
-- **Puma server**: Processes the request and invokes the appropriate Rails middlewares and controller.
+- **Puma app server**: Processes the request and invokes the appropriate Rails middlewares and controller.
 - **Rails application**:
 - Authenticates the user according to the mechanisms outlined in the [secure coding guidelines](../concepts/secure-coding)
   - Validates session and input data
   - Responsible for error handling, logging, and auditing aggregation

 - Retrieves or updates resources to the PostgreSQL database via models
   - Calls or interacts with external services for requests, such as retrieving files or attachments from object storage

 - Renders the appropriate views
 - **Response**: Sends the HTTP response back through the Puma server and load balancer to the end-user.
 - **Background worker:** Operate on periodical background data, or perform actions requested by the web request of user (sending emails, exporting data, communicating with external services)